pippim/pippim.github.io/tcm.md

 the same height as the regular buttons and about 5 characters wide.

-## Draggable Window
+# TCM Draggable Window

+{% include image.html src="/assets/img/tcm/TCM Draggable Window.gif"
+   alt="TCM Draggable Window"
+   caption="The Cookie Machine Draggable Window"
+%}
-When you open *The Cookie Machine* (TCM for short), a draggable window appears:

-Click and hold the title bar and drag the window anywhere on your screen.
+When you open *The Cookie Machine* (TCM for short), a draggable window appears.
+As show above, click and hold the title bar to drag the window anywhere on your screen.
+If you drag it so far off the screen you can't access the title bar anymore, simply refresh the screen and no work is lost.

 ---